 - After the dough has risen a second time, punch it down again and form your loaves.

-- Place loaves in center of oven.
+- Place loaves in center of oven and bake until lightly golden (about 40 minutes).